di-sukharev/opencommit/README.md

 git commit
 ```

-Or follow the process of your IDE Source Control feature, when it calls `git commit` command — OpenCommit will integrate into the flow.
+Or follow the process of your IDE Source Control feature, when it calls the `git commit` command — OpenCommit will integrate into the flow.

 ## Setup OpenCommit as a GitHub Action (BETA) 🔥